DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Pseudo label
 -----------

-Pseudo lable is a kind of semi-supervised machine learning.
+Pseudo label is a kind of semi-supervised machine learning method.
 It will assign labels predicted by the model trained in the first stage to some examples in test data.
 Then examples with higher confidence values than a threshold will be added into the trainig set to train the model again.

 To enable feature selection, one needs to set *pseudo_labeling=True* when creating experiment.
 Relevant parameters: